nickdefazio/fidectus-code-sample/README.md

 ## API Specification
-* The API should provide a way to get events by a given ID, a way to create new events, and a way to search them by a given user id.
+* The API should provide a way to get events by a given ID, a way to create new events, and a way to search for events by a given user id.
 * The API should not provide any means up updating or deleting events, as this log is meant to be immutable to consumers.
 * The API should only support JSON
 * The API should enforce required fields